whad-team/whad-client/doc/source/device/compat.rst

 .. attention::

-    This section will be completed pretty soon, firmware is available in our `WHAD dedicated repository <https://github.com/whad-team/nodemcu-esp32-firmware>`_.
+    This section will be completed pretty soon, firmware is available in our `NodeMCU dedicated repository <https://github.com/whad-team/nodemcu-esp32-firmware>`_.
 Build instructions included in README, well for what it's worth.